 Iceberg and Deephaven

 Apache Iceberg is a high-performance format for tabular data.
-Deephaven's Iceberg integration enables users to interact with Iceberg catalogs, namespaces, tables, and snapshots by ingesting them as tables.
-This guide creates an Iceberg catalog with a single table and snapshot.
-It then walks through how to interact with the catalog in the Deephaven IDE through:
+Deephaven's Iceberg integration enables users to interact with Iceberg catalogs, namespaces, tables, and snapshots.
+This guide walks through reading from Iceberg with a single table and snapshot, then writes multiple Deephaven tables to the same Iceberg namespace.
+The examples presented this guide interact with a REST catalog.

 Deephaven's Iceberg module